 The exceptional volume of the underground canyon is what distinguishes Skocjan Caves from other caves and places it among the most famous underground features in the world.
 The river flowing through the underground canyon turns northwest before the Cerkvenik Bridge and continues its course along Hanke's Channel.
 This underground channel is approximately 3.5 km long, 10 to 60 m wide and over 140 m high.
 At some points, it expands into huge underground chambers.
 The largest of these is Martel's Chamber with a volume of 2.2 million cubic m and it is considered the largest discovered underground chamber in Europe and one of the largest in the world.
 It is interesting to note that an underground canyon of such dimensions ends with a relatively small siphon: one that cannot deal with the enormous volume of water that pours into the cave after heavy rainfall, causing major flooding, during which water levels can rise by more than one hundred metres.

 It is, however, difficult to establish when tourism, as such, in Skocjan truly commenced.
 According to some sources, in 1819 the county's councilor Matej Tominc (Tominc Cave is named after him) ordered that the steps to the bottom of Velika dolina be made (according to other sources they were only renovated).
 On this occasion, more precisely on 1 January 1819, a visitors' book was introduced.
 This date can unequivocally be considered the beginning of modern tourism in Skocjan.

-The distance from Ljubljana city to Skocijan Caves is around 90 km.
+The distance from Skocijan Caves to Ljubljana is around 90 km.

 The journey takes 1 hour and the average cruise speed is 100km/h.